Fred Bradshaw

 Fred Bradshaw is a Canadian politician.
 He was elected to represent the electoral district of Carrot River Valley in the Legislative Assembly of Saskatchewan in the 2007 election.
 Born in Arborfield, Saskatchewan, he is a member of the Saskatchewan Party.
 On January 4, 2021, he was named Minister of Highways, after the resignation of Joe Hargrave.
-He was shuffled out of cabinet on May 31, 2022.
+He was shuffled out of cabinet on May 31, 2022 and did not run for re-election in 2024.